The Power and Pitfalls of Margin Trading

 When Trading on Margin Goes Wrong

-When trading on margin, an investor can buy more securities because they’re not only using their own money.
+When trading on margin, an investor can buy more securities because they’re not using only their own money.
 They’ve invested their own money and borrowed the rest from a broker.
-If that money is invested in a stock, it’s tantamount that the stock price goes up.
+If that money is invested in a stock, it’s tantamount that the stock price go up.
 Because if it doesn’t, it’s possible to lose even more money than the initial investment.

 But that’s not the worst of it.
 No matter how much the stock’s price falls, the margin trader is still on the hook for interest on the margin loan.
 On top of that, the brokerage has the ability to sell all of the investor’s shares to fulfill the margin call.
 In this case, it could lead to a complete loss of that initial investment.
 On top of that, the interest on the margin will continue to accrue until paid back.
 And if the total debts aren’t covered by what the brokerage received from selling those shares?
 Well, our investor will eventually have to pay that back as well.

 On top of all this, a brokerage is fully within its rights to increase the minimum account balance at any time.
 And it doesn’t have to let you know in advance.
 This can lead to a sudden need to deposit more funds in the margin account.
 It can also lead to the brokerage issuing a margin call and selling any or all of the securities in that account.

 As you can see, margin trading can go sideways fast.
 So you might ask why anyone in their right mind would take on this kind of risk.
 Well, as high as the risks are, the benefits can be just as high.
 After all, plenty of smart investors use margin trading to their advantage.